 If you’re using a Mac, you have an extra step before you can copy movies over.
 Go to the official Android website and download their File Transfer tool.
 Install that on your Mac, connect the Oculus with the USB cable, and then you can find it listed under Applications as “Android File Transfer.”
 Once you do this and accept permissions, copy your 360/VR videos and images into the Movies or Pictures folder.

 If you don’t have any 3d 360 movies, stop by our showroom and download one of the experiences.

 Playing 360/VR Videos from the Local Storage on Oculus Go

-Playing 360/VR YouTube Videos
+Playing 360/VR YouTube Videos in the Oculus Go

-Go to the home screen (momentary press on the Oculus button) and look at the toolbar toward the bottom.
-Select Navigate > Browser to open the Oculus Browser where you will see a collection of Icons to launch you into various web-based services.
-Click the YouTube Icon to launch YouTube.
+- Go to the Oculus home screen (momentary press on the Oculus button) and look at the toolbar toward the bottom. - Select Navigate > Browser to open the Oculus Browser where you will see a collection of Icons to launch you into various web-based services. - Click the YouTube Icon to launch YouTube.
 You will be presented with the familiar YouTube web site, where you can log in and watch videos much as you would on a regular browser.

 Playing 360/3DVR Facebook Videos.